rubel75/mstar/README.md

 It is written in Fortran and intended for Linux OS

 WIEN2k compatibility note:
 The format of the `case.mommat2` file has slightly changed in v20.1 to enable calculations for the number of bands greater than 9999.
 The present `mstar` core is compatible with these changes.
-If you would like to use this code in conjunction with WIEN2k _prior_ to v20.1, you need to comment/uncomment two lines in
+If you would like to use this code in conjunction with WIEN2k _prior_ to v20.1, you need to comment/uncomment two lines in `mstar/read_mommat_pij.f90` file making the following changes before compiling the code:

 ```
     READ(cline,'(3X,2I4,6E13.6,F13.8)',ERR=20) bii ,bjj, & !...